The Woolner Studentship

 Value and Duration

-The Studentship will be allocated through a two-stage process:
+The Woolner Summer Research Studentships will be allocated through a two-stage process:

-Stage 2: Selection of students by the faculty members successful in Stage 1
+Stage 2: Selection of Students by Faculty Members successful in Stage 1

 Schedule of Dates

 |Monday, December 13, 2021||Call for Project Proposals Opens|

 |Sunday, January 30, 2022||Project Proposals Due|

 |Monday, February 14, 2022||Successful Proposals Announced|